 Sometimes, walking away is not an option, and you need an exit strategy.

 Maybe it is the wrong person and the wrong timing.

 You might consider saying, “I appreciate your concern, but I do not want to discuss it with you.
 Thank you for respecting my privacy”.

 Maybe it is the right person but the wrong place or time.

 Try saying, “I appreciate your concern, but I am not ready to discuss this right now.
 Thank you for understanding and respecting my decision”.

 Sometimes the only option is to address the darkness as you experience it.
 When this happens, you have two questions to address.

 How much do you share?
-Consider a broad exploratory general statement light on details.
+First, consider a broad exploratory general statement light on details.

-This will allow you to gauge the other person’s ability to handle additional details and monitor your own comfort level.
-Not every detail of your situation needs to be shared with everyone.
+A general statement will allow you to gauge the other person’s ability to handle additional details and monitor your comfort level.
+You can determine whether or not to share additional